NoFrosty/NoFrosty/README.md

 <p>
 🎮 Game developer <br>
 🌐 Web wizard <br>
-🎨 UI/UX dabbler with a sense of aesthetic and chaos
+🎨 UI/UX designer with a sense of aesthetic and chaos
 </p>